vinala/vinala/readme.md

 #### Install Composer

-Fiesta uses `Composer`, You can use Composer  to install Fiesta and its dependencies.
+Lighty uses `Composer`, You can use Composer  to install Lighty and its dependencies.

 First, download and install [Composer installer](https://getcomposer.org/)

-#### Install next release of Fiesta
+#### Install next release of Lighty

-You can install next release of Fiesta via [Composer](https://getcomposer.org/) by running the command of Composer `create-project` in your terminal:
+You can install next release of Lighty via [Composer](https://getcomposer.org/) by running the command of Composer `create-project` in your terminal:

 	composer create-project fiesta/fiesta projet_name dev-next --prefer-dist

 ###  Apache

-Fiesta comes with `.htaccess` file that uses URL rewriting, if you use Apache, Be sure you have enabled the extension `mod_rewrite`
+Lighty comes with `.htaccess` file that uses URL rewriting, if you use Apache, Be sure you have enabled the extension `mod_rewrite`

 ### Fiesta Requirements